GSA/digitalgov.gov/content/posts/2014-06-30-u-s-gov-releases-new-collaborative-social-media-services.md

 url: /2014/06/30/u-s-gov-releases-new-collaborative-social-media-services/
 date: 2014-06-30 5:30:47 -0400
 title: U.S. Gov Releases New Collaborative Social Media Services
-summary: ' The Federal #SocialGov Community, a collective of almost 700 digital engagement managers from more than 120 government agencies, marked the 2nd anniversary of our program by releasing a suite of new collaborative services to help&nbsp;us&nbsp;better work together and with partners in the'
+summary: ' The Federal #SocialGov Community, a collective of almost 700 digital engagement managers from more than 120 government agencies, marked the 2nd anniversary of our program by releasing a suite of new collaborative services to help us better work together and with partners in the'
 authors:
   - jherman
 categories: